Veterans & Retired

 Moving Forward and Hope With PTS

 “I am the Lord your God, who brought you out of the land of Egypt, out of the house of slavery.”
-Exodus 20:2 ESV You can create opportunities for new hopes, new goals and new dreams at any time.
-However, if you wrestle with PTS, a new year may also bring new fears, anxieties and […]
+Exodus 20:2 ESV You can create opportunities for new […]

 Read MoreSpiritual Battlemind for Military Wives

 “Be careful what you think, because your thoughts run your life” (Prov 4:23 NCV).
-The Army has a plan for training its soldiers to have self-confidence, courage and mental toughness so they can courageously face fear and adversity in combat.
-It’s called “Battlemind Training.”
-This training involves a mindset that helps them survive and succeed […]
+The Army has a plan for training its soldiers to have self-confidence, courage and mental toughness […]

 Read MorePTSD: How Do I Move Into The Future?

 “I am the Lord your God, who brought you out of the land of Egypt, out of the house of slavery.”
-Exodus 20:2 ESV A new year typically offers us opportunity for new hopes, new goals and new dreams.
-However, a new year may also bring new fears, anxieties and many negative emotions – particularly for those who wrestle with […]
+Exodus 20:2 ESV A new year typically offers us […]

 Read MorePractical Suggestions for Ministering to Combat Trauma Sufferers